aavegotchi/aavegotchi-wiki/posts/en/spirit-force.md

 Every Aavegotchi is powered by Spirit Force.
 Upon opening a [portal](/portals), the summoner (you!) has to imbue your Gotchi with Spirit Force to summon your new-found friend to life!

 So what exactly is Spirit Force?

-Initially, the Aavegotchi game was designed to be on Ethereum Mainnet.
-During that time, Spirit Force refers to aTokens.
-They are interest-bearing tokens from the [Aave Protocol](https://aave.com).
-They are minted upon deposit and burned when redeemed.
-The aTokens are pegged 1:1 to the value of the underlying asset that is deposited in the Aave protocol. aTokens can be freely stored, transferred, and traded.
-See the [Aave FAQ](https://docs.aave.com/faq/) for more information on the Aave Protocol.

-Due to high gas fees on Ethereum Mainnet, the launch of the Aavegotchi game was shifted to [Polygon](/glossary#polygon), a layer 2 solution.
-The benefits of shifting to Polygon include near-zero transaction fees and near-instant transactions.
-As a result of this move, we needed aTokens on Polygon as well.
-Our in-house coding genius and diamondboi, [Nick Mudge](/team#nick-mudge) managed to bridge **Aave V2 aTokens** from Ethereum Mainnet over to Polygon.
-These are known as **maTokens**.
-Aavegotchis belonging to Haunt 1 use **maTokens** as their Spirit Force.

-Subsequently, Aave themselves shifted over to Polygon.
-Tokens from their Aave (Polygon) markets are known as **amTokens.** From Haunt 2 onwards, the Spirit Force for Aavegotchis will use **amTokens** instead.
+Spirit Force are interest-bearing tokens embedded within your Aavegotchi!
+This makes your Aavegotchi increasingly valuable over time!

+In Aavegotchi, the terms "Spirit Force", "Collateral", "aTokens", "maTokens", and "amTokens" mean the same thing.
+Confused?
+Check out this [history page](/spirit-force-history) for more information.

 This page will provide you with some helpful information on what are the available aTokens and how do you get them.

-Do note that you eventually **need maTokens** to summon your Gotchis on Polygon.
+Do note that you eventually **need maTokens/amTokens** to summon your Gotchis on Polygon.
 There are various ways to get maTokens without needing to go through aTokens.
 However, for the sake of representativeness, we explain how to get aTokens here.

-In Aavegotchi, the terms "Spirit Force", "Collateral", "aTokens", and "maTokens" mean the same thing.

 <div class="contentsBox">